addap/master-thesis/documents/draft/main.md

 In normal usage of CQS, the atomic variable of the outer synchronization construct would encode the length of the queue in its value and keep this resource in an associated invariant.
 Logically changing the length of the queue is done using _enqueue_ and _dequeue registration_ operations when opening this invariant.

-As we saw before, however, for promises the exact length of the queue is irrelevant because the _resume-all operation_ will always set the length to 0.
+As we saw before, however, for promises the exact length of the queue is irrelevant because the _signal-all operation_ will always set the length to 0.
 So in the adapted proof we keep the `cqs_state n` resource in the invariant of CQS itself.
 As a consequence we also move the _enqueue_ and _dequeue registration_ out of the public API because they are now done internally.

 ## Verification of the `Broadcast` Module

-In the following we describe the specifications we proved for the three operations `suspend`, `cancel` and `resume_all` of Eio's `Broadcast` module, in which points they differ from the specifications of the original CQS operations, and what changes we did to the internal logical state of CQS to carry out the proofs.
+In the following we describe the specifications we proved for the three operations `suspend`, `cancel` and `signal_all` of Eio's `Broadcast` module, in which points they differ from the specifications of the original CQS operations, and what changes we did to the internal logical state of CQS to carry out the proofs.

 <!-- Futures vs. Callbacks -->